 But there are some exceptions to the at-will rule.
 If your Delaware employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state’s laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your employer in Delaware for wrongful termination.
 But it’s not a comprehensive list of Delaware employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your legal claims, speak to an experienced Delaware employment lawyer.
-To learn more about Delaware employment law, contact the state Department of Labor.
+To learn more about Delaware employment law, contact the Delaware State Department of Labor.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees; the minimum is 20 employees for age discrimination and four employees for discrimination based on citizenship status.